 Initial impressions were good.
 Sure it's big, bulky, heavy and extremely expensive, but it worked.
 The interface was slick, the multi-tasking excellent and the 7.3-inch folding screen is just plain cool.

-However, just as excitement was building towards the Galaxy Fold's April 26 release in the US, a number of review units broke which has led Samsung to delay the Galaxy Fold.
+However, just as excitement was building towards the Galaxy Fold's April 26 release in the US, a number of review units broke which led Samsung to delay the Galaxy Fold.

 It supports three-app multi-tasking and allows you to seamlessly move from one screen to the other, with whatever content you were viewing switching between them as you open or close the larger display.